-Wonder Woman is the first installment in the DC Extended Universe to prove that the franchise can actually surprise us with something good.
-After the passable Man of Steel (2013), the tiresome Batman v Superman: Dawn of Justice (2016) and the abysmal Suicide Squad (2016), we are finally offered a movie that is comparable to the works of the Marvel Cinematic Universe in terms of quality – and the fact that it is centered on a powerful, independent woman and made by a female director (the first of a studio superhero movie, in fact) makes it even more special, a historic step that reflects the very themes that the film approaches.
+Wonder Woman is the first installment of the DC Extended Universe to prove the franchise can surprise us with something good.
+After the passable Man of Steel (2013), the tiresome Batman v Superman: Dawn of Justice (2016) and the abysmal Suicide Squad (2016), we are finally getting a movie that is comparable to the works of the Marvel Cinematic Universe in terms of quality — and the fact it is centered on a powerful, independent woman and brought to the big screen by a female director (the first to work in a studio superhero movie) makes it even more special, a historic step that reflects the very themes the film approaches.

-Written by Allan Heinberg from a story devised by himself, Zack Snyder and Jason Fuchs, Wonder Woman tells us the origins of the Amazon princess known as Diana Prince.
+Written by Allan Heinberg from a story devised by Zack Snyder, Jason Fuchs and himself, Wonder Woman tells us the origins of the Amazon princess known as Diana Prince.
 Seen for the last time in Dawn of Justice, when she fought side by side with Batman and Superman against evil, Diana (Gal Gadot) receives a gift from Bruce Wayne and begins to recall her early life growing up on the island of Themyscira, land of Amazon warriors created by the Olympian gods to protect humankind.
-When American pilot Steve Trevor (Chris Pine) crashes there in 1918 and tells her about the ongoing world war, she decides to join him and leave her island to save Earth, believing that what is happening is the work of Ares, the god of war – who, according to the legend, slayed all the other gods and is now spreading hate among men.
+When American pilot Steve Trevor (Chris Pine) crashes there in 1918 and tells her about the ongoing world war, she decides to join him and leave her island to save Earth, believing that what is happening is the work of Ares, god of war — who, according to the legend, slayed all the other gods and is now spreading hate among men.

 Right off the bat, it is hard not to be dazzled by the breathtaking sight of Themyscira.
-Shot in Southern Italy on the Amalfi Coast, the scenes that take place on the island look impressive and mythic with its blue-green sea and imposing rocks.
-The production design and costumes contribute to that, stunning us not only with a majestic hall where the Amazons decide Trevor’s fate but also with the design of the Amazons themselves, who wear leather and gold and look like a combination of She-Ra and Xena with their toned legs and shoulders (forget the classic jingoistic outfit based on the American flag, it’s history now) – and the movie even shows a great eye for details, like the war scar on Antiope’s (Robin Wright) arm.
+Shot on the Amalfi Coast in Southern Italy, the scenes that take place on the island look impressive and mythic with its blue-green sea and imposing rocks.
+The production design and costumes contribute to that, stunning us not only with a majestic hall where the Amazons decide Trevor’s fate but also with the design of the Amazons themselves, who wear leather and gold and look like a combination of She-Ra and Xena with their toned legs and shoulders (forget the classic jingoistic outfit based on the American flag, it’s history now).
+Also, there is a great eye for detail, like the war scar on Antiope’s (Robin Wright) arm.

 When Queen Hippolyta (Connie Nielsen) tells her daughter Diana about the history of mankind, we see a visual description in slow motion that looks almost biblical, like a moving Renaissance painting.
 And if the visual effects seem a bit too stylized sometimes, bringing to mind the likes of Sucker Punch (2011) and Bitch Slap (2009), they mostly reflect the story’s comics origins in good style, especially when Hippolyta spins in the air or when Antiope leaps over the soldiers in a battle.
 Likewise, I love the amazing sight of bullets flying in slow motion and Diana diving from a huge cliff into the sea, not to mention the film’s impeccable design of a gray London and of the dark trenches on the war’s front line later on.